ReproNim/reproschema/README.md

 - Rich contexts with JSON-LD
   - Redcap uses CSVs to represent forms
 - Single source of curated assessments from [ReproNim](https://github.com/ReproNim)
-- Each Item, Activity, and Activity Set provide unique and persistent identifiers
+- Each Item, Activity, and Protocol provide unique and persistent identifiers
 - Variations can be tracked (e.g., PHQ-9, PHQ-8)
 - Allows, supports, and tracks internationalization (ABCD requires Spanish and English forms)
 - Implementation agnostic – schema can be used by several software